Home School Programs

 Students arrive between 9:15 and 9:30 a.m. and are picked up between 3:15 and 3:30 p.m.

-In addition, Friday participants explore the world of writing, literature, and history.
+In addition, participants joining for a second day explore the world of writing, literature, and history.
 Since this day is designed to accommodate a wide range of ages (7 through high school) the students are often divided into groups to work on different activities.
 Groups come back together at different times for choice—a time to explore, play and hang out—and for snack, lunch, literature, and siesta.
 Participants are often given a writing homework assignment.
 Each year students explore a different theme, often based on literature.
-Children who attend Friday's also attend another day.

 Enroll & Pricing